prometheus/prometheus/docs/querying/basics.md

 If a query needs to operate on a very large amount of data, graphing it might time out or overload the server or browser.
-Thus, when constructing queries over unknown data, always start building the query in the tabular view of Prometheus's expression browser until the result set seems reasonable (hundreds, not thousands, of time series at most).
+Thus, when constructing queries over unknown data, always start building the query in the tabular view of the Prometheus expression browser until the result set seems reasonable (hundreds, not thousands, of time series at most).
 Only when you have filtered or aggregated your data sufficiently, switch to graph mode.
 If the expression still takes too long to graph ad-hoc, pre-record it via a [recording rule](../configuration/recording_rules.md#recording-rules).